March Auditions Dates for the 2016 Season announced!

 *Jenny Steinberg (Mezzo with Strong Belt mix, early 30’s) Sister and co-maid of honor to the bride.
 Overweight but attractive.
 A career woman who is supposedly happy still being single.
 Excellent actor/singer with star quality and a dynamite voice.
 (Role originally played in NYC by Lisa Howard).
 May cast either union or non-union.
 Jenny Sides & Music

-*Judy Steinberg (Alto/Belt, 50’s – 60’s ) Mother of the bride.
+*Judy Steinberg (Alto/Belt, 50’s – 60’s ) SEEKING STAR NAME THAT A NON-NYC AUDIENCE WILL RECOGNIZE.
+Mother of the bride.
 Typical Jewish mother who is elated that her daughter is marrying even if it is to a WASP.
 Domineering but with a smile but can also be hard as nails and not afraid to say what she thinks as she pushes for and usually gets her way in almost everything.
 Excellent actor/singer with terrific comic timing and presence.
 (Role originally played by in NYC by Tyne Daly).
-Could likely be cast with a “name/star”.
 Judy Sides & Music

 Rebecca Steinberg (Sop.w/mix, 28-30) The bride.
 Slim and attractive ingénue type.
 Preferably brunette.
 Excellent actor/singer with a good pop mix.
 Due to the “twist” in the plot, the actor must be comfortable with a believable same-sex kiss.
 (Role originally played in NYC by Sierra Boggess).
 Will probably cast non-union.
 Rebecca Sides & Music

-*Georgette Howard (Alto/Belt, 50’s to 60’s) Mother of the groom and married to George.
+*Georgette Howard (Alto/Belt, 50’s to 60’s) THIS ROLE IS CAST, will accept submissions for possible future replacement.
+Mother of the groom and married to George.
 The ultimate WASP who is always groomed to the nth degree.
 Under the lady-like exterior is a heavy drinker who enjoys a very active sex life with her husband.
 She doesn’t want to cut the apron strings to her son and is less than thrilled that he is marrying a Jewish girl, let alone any girl.
 She can insult you with a smile or a glance not to mention her biting wit.
 Excellent comic actor/singer with presence.
 (Role originally played in NYC by Harriet Harris).
-THIS ROLE IS CAST (seeking submissions for possible replacement only).
 Georgette Sides & Music

 Annie Sheps (High Belt, 28-30) African-American.
 Co-maid of honor and best friend of the bride.
 Attractive with a good figure.
 Excellent actor/singer with good comic timing and dynamite voice with strong top belt who moves well.
 Due to the “twist” in the plot, the actor must be comfortable with a believable same-sex kiss.
 (Role originally played in NYC by Montego Glover).
 Will probably cast non-union.
 Annie Sides & Music